digitalocean/digitalocean-cloud-controller-manager/README.md

 At the current state of Kubernetes, running cloud controller manager requires a few things.
 Please read through the requirements carefully as they are critical to running cloud controller manager on a Kubernetes cluster on DigtialOcean.

 ### Version
-Kubernetes version 1.7 or greater is required.
+Kubernetes version 1.7 for versions <= v0.1.1
+Kubernetes version 1.8 for versions >= v0.1.2

 ### --cloud-provider=external
 All Kubernetes components specifying a cloud provider should set the flag `--cloud-provider=external`.
 This is required since the core `kube-controller-manager` will overlap with control loops running against `cloud-controller-manager` unless it is told that an external controller will handle those loops.
 At the time of writing this, the only components that need updating are: